OPEN CALL - CLOSING 25th OCTOBER 2025

 The idea was inspired by the Men’s and Women’s Sheds that have had a huge impact in building grassroots community in Ireland through skill sharing.

-Since we started our Queer Shed project in Clare we’ve received queries from all over the country about starting something similar and we can really sense the desire for new types of spaces for queer people that add to what’s already provided by nightlife, the arts and activism.
+Since we started our Queer Shed project in Clare with 8 sheds already up and running we have seen the desire for new types of spaces for queer people that add to what’s already provided by nightlife, the arts and activism.

 Why a Queer Shed Network?